 The last attribute is constitution, and it’s pretty straightforward.
 Putting points into constitution increases your overall health pool making you much tankier.

+You can view each threshold bonus for every attribute by checking our builder and hovering over each threshold node.
 If you feel like you’ve messed up your build or simply want to re-roll a build it is possible to re-spec your attribute points early on for free and then later down the road by paying coin to do so.

 Another form of New World character progression is the weapon system.
 In New World, you can equip any weapon at any time.
 Your character is not locked to a specific weapon based on a class you pick.
 New World does not have a class-based system and you can master every single weapon in the game if you so choose.